-- Property financing is the cheapest form of financing with interest between 1.5% to 4% p.a. effective rate.
+Property financing is the cheapest form of financing with interest between 2% to 4% p.a. effective rate

 Interest rates varies between different banks.
 Generally, interest is determined by the credit profile of the borrower, the loan quantum and whether if loan is collateralize.

-Most Singapore business loan interest rates are calculated via monthly reducing rest basis.
-In this method of calculation, the principal loan amount is amortized over the loan tenure on monthly rest with fixed equal installment repayments every month.
+Most Singapore business loan interest rates are calculated via monthly reducing rest basis, with principal loan amortized over the loan tenure on monthly rest.

-For a more comprehensive guide on business loan interest rates and to use a loan calculator, do check out our business loan interest rate page.
+For a more detailed guide on how to derive effective interest rate, do check out our business loan interest rate page.

 Industry and business nature

-Some banks have specific industries that they do not finance due to existing heavy credit exposure to that industry or high industry default rates in their loan books.
+Some banks have specific industries that they don’t finance due to existing heavy credit exposure or high default rates in their books.

-Macro-economic issues and negative news in the media on certain industries will also affect bank’s financing on that particular industry.
+Macro-economic issues and negative sentiments will also affect bank’s financing on particular industries.

-The negative outlook for the offshore and marine sector in 2016-2017 has been well documented and this certainly affects all companies operating in this industry when applying for financing during that period.
+The negative outlook for the offshore and marine sector in 2016-2018 has been well documented and this affects all companies operating in the industry when applying for financing during that period.

-If your company does not qualify for a business loan with one bank due to your industry nature, it is not necessary that all other banks are not able to explore financing for you.
+If your company does not qualify for a loan with one bank due to your industry nature, it is not necessary that all other banks will follow suit.
 Different banks may have varying outlook on the same industries.

 Most banks and financial institutions will require two to three years of operating history before considering extending financing.

-Therefore, new startups are usually not able to qualify for traditional SME loans.
+Therefore, new startups are usually not able to qualify for traditional business loans.
 Startup business loans are not common in Singapore and loan options are usually very limited.

-You will need to have a recommended minimum annual revenue of at least $200k if you’re looking to apply for a SME loan Singapore.
+You will need to have a recommended minimum annual revenue of at least $200k.

 Your annual revenue will also determine your eligible loan quantum.